neos/neos-development-collection/Neos.Fusion.Afx/README.md

 }
 ```

-Will be transpiled, parsed and then cached and evaluated as beeing equivalent to the following fusion-code
+Will be transpiled, parsed and then cached and evaluated as being equivalent to the following fusion-code

 ```
 prototype(Vendor.Site:Example) < prototype(Neos.Fusion:Component) {